Prusa CORE One+ CoreXY 3D Printer<strong> </strong>With Active Chamber Temp Control

 • Avoid the Bambu Lab X1 Carbon, unless you buy it at a lower price than the Bambu Lab P2S.

-The Prusa CORE One’s 22.5 kg all-steel frame ensures high rigidity and stability during fast prints.
+The Prusa CORE One+ is made to last.
+Its 22.5 kg all-steel frame ensures high rigidity and stability during fast prints.

 The exterior features powder-coated metal and tinted acrylic panels in Josef Prusa's signature black and orange color scheme, a design well known hallmark of Original Prusa 3D printers in the 3D printing industry.

 Recessed sides reduce chamber volume for faster heating and improve access.
-The right-side recess includes a built-in spool holder for easy filament loading.
+The right-side recess includes a modular bayonet-style spool holder compatible with 2kg spools and dryboxes, plus a new loading lever that makes feeding flexible filaments quick and simple.

 All components can be fully disassembled with standard tools — no glue or permanent fixtures — making maintenance and upgrades easy.